MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/cannot-delete-this-index-or-table-it-is-either-the-current-index-or-is-used-in-a.md

 ---
 title: Cannot delete this index or table.
-It is either the current index or is used in a relationship.
+It's either the current index or is used in a relationship.
 (Error 3281)
 keywords: jeterr40.chm5003281
 f1_keywords:
 - jeterr40.chm5003281